Calithera Biosciences (NASDAQ:CALA) Coverage Initiated at StockNews.com

-StockNews.com initiated coverage on shares of Calithera Biosciences (NASDAQ:CALA – Get Rating) in a report issued on Saturday morning.
-The firm issued a hold rating on the biotechnology company’s stock.
+StockNews.com began coverage on shares of Calithera Biosciences (NASDAQ:CALA – Get Rating) in a report issued on Sunday.
+The brokerage set a “hold” rating on the biotechnology company’s stock.

-Several other brokerages also recently commented on CALA.
-LADENBURG THALM/SH SH reduced their price objective on shares of Calithera Biosciences from $3.00 to $1.50 in a research report on Wednesday, May 11th.
-Zacks Investment Research downgraded shares of Calithera Biosciences from a buy rating to a hold rating in a research report on Tuesday, April 12th.
-Finally, SVB Leerink reduced their price target on shares of Calithera Biosciences from $3.00 to $2.00 and set an outperform rating for the company in a research report on Monday, April 4th.
-Four research analysts have rated the stock with a hold rating and two have assigned a buy rating to the stock.
-According to data from MarketBeat, the company presently has a consensus rating of Hold and an average price target of $2.00.
+Several other research analysts also recently weighed in on CALA.
+SVB Leerink decreased their target price on shares of Calithera Biosciences from $3.00 to $2.00 and set an “outperform” rating for the company in a research note on Monday, April 4th.
+LADENBURG THALM/SH SH decreased their target price on shares of Calithera Biosciences from $3.00 to $1.50 in a research note on Wednesday, May 11th.
+Finally, Zacks Investment Research downgraded shares of Calithera Biosciences from a “buy” rating to a “hold” rating in a research note on Tuesday, April 12th.
+Four equities research analysts have rated the stock with a hold rating and two have given a buy rating to the stock.
+Based on data from MarketBeat, Calithera Biosciences presently has a consensus rating of “Hold” and an average target price of $2.00.

 Calithera Biosciences, Inc, a clinical-stage bio-pharmaceutical company, focuses on the discovery and development of small molecule compounds for tumor metabolism and tumor immunology targets for the treatment of cancer in the United States.
 The company offers INCB001158, an orally bioavailable arginase inhibitor of arginase that is in Phase 1/2 clinical trial for the treatment of hematology and oncology.